ericbrooke/setup_ruby_rails/README.md

 rbenv global 2.2.0
 rbenv rehash #use this command after every new ruby install
 ```
-add the following to your .bashrc file
+add the following to your .bashrc file.
+If you miss this step it will state you do not have permissions
 ```
 eval "$(rbenv init -)"
 ```